Unsold homes: why no one is buying your house

 If the price is wrong from the outset, the vendor usually loses out and ends up reducing the price over time and selling at a lower price than had the property been priced correctly from the beginning.”

-Exclusive: what's really happening to house price
+Exclusive: what's really happening to house prices near you

 The property is in a terrible state